BallisticLA/RandBLAS/rtd/source/tutorial/memory.rst

 What we do instead of overwriting non-null references
 -----------------------------------------------------

-..
-As stated above, there are very few situations where RandBLAS is allowed to overwrite the value
-.. of a non-null reference member.
-..
-This raises a question of how RandBLAS behaves when presented with a member that it *would* overwrite
-.. if it were null, but it *can't* overwrite because it's currently non-null.

-..
-To explain this behavior we'll

 Suppose that ``obj`` is an instance of a RandBLAS-defined type where ``obj.own_memory`` is true, that ``obj.member`` is a reference whose value is currently *non-null*, and that we've hit a codepath were RandBLAS would write to ``obj.member`` if it had been null.